a4ojha/cineBite/README.md

 Currently implementing feature to search a larger movie database to add to cineBite's database.
 See more [here](https://github.com/a4ojha/cineBite/tree/main/backend/Python%20TMDB%20API)

 ## Part 1: Back End
-### Notes:
-- I am using IntelliJ IDEA, as it is the industry standard Java IDE

 \
 **Database Setup**
 - **MongoDB Atlas** is a platform from MongoDB themselves that allows you to spin up MongoDB servers on the cloud